karinnin/karinnin.github.io/README.md

 ## Education
 * 9-month Course in Analytics and Testing (Sept 2019 - May 2020)
 * 2-month Internship in Analytics and Testing (Jul 2020 - Aug 2020)
-* Bachelor's degree in Economics (finance, banks, stocks and bonds market) (Sept 2017 - Jul 2021)
+* Bachelor's degree in Economics (finance, banks, stocks, and bonds market) (Sept 2017 - Jul 2021)